 What We Do In the Garden

 In the spring, summer, and fall, we manage our laying hens in much the same way as we manage our turkeys, with portable electric netting that we move once every two days in order to maximize their consumption of pasture.
-The laying hens are the only animals we keep all year long.
+The laying hens and the steers are the only animals we keep all year long.
 We think that pasturing them in the winter would be counterproductive because: 1) the soil biota, which normally incorporate manure, are dormant, 2) there isn’t much in the way of grass or bugs to eat anyway, and 3) it’s cold out there!
 We feed the hens as much fresh, green matter as we can, but their intake of it is still much less than in the spring, summer, and fall.
 However, they remain free to express their natural behaviors of running around and scratching for things I can’t see.
 We keep them on deep carbonaceous bedding and under shelter to protect them from the cold and the snow.

 We primarily source our feeder pigs from Ernst Farm.
 The breeding and management practices of these farms mean that their pigs are better suited to pasture than conventional pigs would be.
 After “fence-training” the pigs in the barn, we move them onto shaded pasture.
 We move their paddock every four to seven days so that their natural rooting behavior encourages desirable plant growth, rather than leaving the area stripped barren.